AndiEcker/AcuSihotInterfaces/README.md

 source folder.
 The shell script is copying all the needed python code from the actual source folder and the python path to the distribution folder on the same machine.

-After that you need to use a SFTP tool - like WinSCP.exe for to pass/synchronize the files in the distribution folder to the web server directories (lint and services underneath /var/www).
+After that you need to use a SFTP tool - like WinSCP.exe for connect the web server web2v.acumen.es (using your Windows user account credentials).
+Then pass/synchronize the files in the distribution folder to the web server directories (lint and services underneath /var/www):

 The web services that are available at https://services.signallia.com/ are currently configured to connect to the TEST systems of Acumen, Salesforce and Sihot.
 These services allow you to send reservations to Sihot, fetch reservations from Sihot, count available units within Sihot and more (details see further down).

-For to switch these web services from TEST to LIVE the following steps have to be done:

-1)	Open your SFTP tool (recommended WinSCP) and connect the web server web2v.acumen.es (using your Windows user account credentials).
-2)	On the web server select the folder /var/www/services (the root of these web services).
-3)	In the selected folder delete the (hidden) config file .sys_env.cfg.
-4)	Finally copy the file .sys_envLIVE.cfg and paste it into the same folder as .sys_env.cfg.

-For to switch back to the TEST systems do the same steps 1..3, and in step 4 copy the file .sys_envTEST.cfg (instead of .sys_envLIVE.cfg).
+All these web services are available for the TEST and the LIVE system environments.
+A separate configuration file is available for each system environment: `.sys_envTEST.cfg` for TEST and `.sys_envLIVE.cfg` for LIVE (production).

 #### Insert, Upsert or Delete Reservation